Samples of our NEW Cinco de Mayo unit at our KidsSoup Member Site: (Available Now!)

 Language Arts:

-Talk with the children about Spanish, Explain to your children that Spanish is the language spoken in Mexico.
+Talk with children about Spanish.
+Explain to children that Spanish is the language spoken in Mexico.
 Teach your children some simple Spanish words.
 Make a list of the words your children already know.
 Place word wall pictures on the board or word wall.
 Add a new word with picture each day.

 Counting in Spanish: